List of secondary highways in Algoma District: Highway 547

 Secondary Highway 547, commonly referred to as Highway 547, is a secondary highway in the Canadian province of Ontario.
 Located within the Algoma District, the highway spans a distance of 5.6 km, connecting the community of Hawk Junction to Highway 101 near Wawa.

 Highway 548

 Secondary Highway 548, commonly referred to as Highway 548, is a secondary highway in the Canadian province of Ontario.
 Despite the route's secondary highway designation, it is the main and most important highway of St. Joseph Island.
 This highway consists of the Bernt Gilbertson Bridge to the island and a continuous loop route that circles the island.

 The highway connects the hamlets of Richard's Landing and Hilton Beach, and guides tourists to Fort St. Joseph.
 Between the bridge road and Richard's Landing, as well as along the bridge route, it is built up to King's Highway standards.
 The remainder of the route is built to secondary highway standards, with a single solid centerline throughout.

-Termini

-North-South segment
+North-south segment

-Northern terminus: Highway 17/Trans Canada Highway.